mapstruct/mapstruct/readme.md

 }
 ```

 Both types are rather similar, only the seat count attributes have different names.
-A mapper interface could thus look like this:
+To generate a mapper for creating a `CarDto` object out of a `Car` object, a mapper interface needs to be defined:

 ```java
 @Mapper (1)